-The House then went into committee; and Mr. WILLIAM MILES rose to move that the duties be taken by weight.
-The county members who supported Sir Robert Peel had gone along with him as far as they could, and had borne many unmerited taunts which a Danish and an English farmer could respect the state on those who are well able to bear them." tively fatten live stock, taking the price of oil cake and They recognise in him "the poor man's friend." barley in the respective countries, and contrasting, also, the different amounts of taxation to which each ruinous competition under the government proposition.
-He asked not for undue but for just protection; and hoped that Sir Robert Peel would consent to adopt his
+The House then went in to committee: and Mr. WILLIAM MILES rose to move that the duties on all live stock imported for the purpose of food should be taken by weight.
+The county members who supported Sir Robert Peel had gone along with him as far in so doing; but the time was now come, in justice to their constituents, to offer a legitimate opposition.
+He quota to the exigencies of the country; a tax that entered into a statistical comparison of the cost at will affect the fundholder, and throw the burdens of which a Danish and an English farmer could respect the state on those who are well able to bear them. tively fatten live stock, taking the price of oil cake and They recognise in him "the poor man's friend." barley in the respective countries, and contrasting, also, the different amounts of taxation to which each was subjected; and proceeded to show, from the prices at given continental ports, with the freightage and other promote the demand for labour, and to increase the charges, that the British grazier would be exposed to a ruinous competition under the government proposition.